esonpaguia/r-tutorial/readme.md

 * Exercise
   * Scenario

-    You are a Data Scientist working for a consulting firm.
-One of your colleagues from the Auditing department has asked you to help them assess the financial statement of organization X.

     You have been supplied with two vectors of data: monthly revenue and monthly expenses for the financial year in question.
-Your task is to calculate the following financial metrics:
+Calculate the following financial metrics:
       - Profit for each month
       - Profit after tax for each month (the tax rate is 30%)
       - Profit margin for each month - equals to profit after tax divided by revenue